andreypopp/react-css-components/README.md

 The implementation is based on [CSS modules][].
 In fact React CSS Components is just a thin API on top of CSS modules.

+**NOTE:** The current implementation is based on Webpack but everything is ready to be ported onto other build systems (generic API is here just not yet documented).
+Raise an issue or better submit a PR if you have some ideas.

 ## Installation & Usage

 Install from npm: